ca-carr/smart_contracts/2024/seminar_2.md

 ---
 ## Solidity challenge puzzle

-Take a look at the solidity challenge puzzle, in the same directory on the Github page, and complete the following tasks:
+Take a look at the solidity challenge puzzle, Challenge.sol, in the same directory on the Github page, and complete the following tasks:

 ### Task 1
 Import the challenge puzzle into your oline Remix editor, then compile and run, then deploy, the script.
 Ensure you can deploy and interact with the puzzle.
-If you are stuck at this point ask a collegue for help.
+If you are stuck at this point ask a colleague for help.

 ### Task 2
 Take a look at the remix code, and the deployment window, then answer the following questions: